-- 70) Which of the following reactions is most likely to occur if an individual was to ingest a large dose of lemon juice? - A) There would be an increase in the amount of carbonic acid within the bloodstream.
-If the carbonic acid didn't form, then the pH of the individual's blood could shift toward 7.2. - B) There would be an increase in the amount of carbonic acid within the bloodstream.
-If the carbonic acid didn't form, then the pH of the individual's blood could shift toward 7.8. - C) There would be a decrease in the amount of carbonic acid within the bloodstream.
-If the carbonic acid didn't form, then the pH of the individual's blood could shift toward 7.2. - D) There would be a decrease in the amount of carbonic acid within the bloodstream.
-If the carbonic acid didn't form, then the pH of the individual's blood could shift toward 7.8.
+- 69) Which of the following reactions is most likely to occur if an individual was to ingest a large dose of lemon juice? - A) There would be an increase in the amount of carbonic acid within the bloodstream.
+If the carbonic acid did not form, then the pH of the individual's blood could shift toward 7.2. - B) There would be an increase in the amount of carbonic acid within the bloodstream.
+If the carbonic acid did not form, then the pH of the individual's blood could shift toward 7.8. - C) There would be a decrease in the amount of carbonic acid within the bloodstream.
+If the carbonic acid did not form, then the pH of the individual's blood could shift toward 7.2. - D) There would be a decrease in the amount of carbonic acid within the bloodstream.
+If the carbonic acid did not form, then the pH of the individual's blood could shift toward 7.8.

 Explanation: Lemon juice is acidic so it contains large amounts H+.
-When H+ enters the bloodstream it combines with HCO3- to form H2CO3 (carbonic acid).
+When H+ enters the bloodstream, it combines with HCO3- to form H2CO3 (carbonic acid).
 The carbonic acid prevents the blood pH from shifting toward a more acidic or basic range.
-If it didn't form, in this case the individual's blood would become more acidic and shift toward 7.2.
+If it did not form, in this case the individual's blood would become more acidic and shift toward 7.2.

-Bloom's: 5.
+Topic: Acids and Bases Bloom's: 5.
 Evaluate